WHAT IS ORGANIZATIONAL EXCELLENCE?

 Organizational Excellence (OE) at UCR is a grassroots initiative that seeks to create a culture that inspires all members of our campus community to improve the use of available resources so that we operate at maximum efficiency.

-The effort is rooted in the campus’s Strategic Plan: “UCR 2020,” which set firm goals in achieving Academic Excellence, increasing Access, serving as a national exemplar for Diversity, and leveraging the power of a major research university to strengthen Engagement.
+The effort is rooted in UCR’s Strategic Plan: “UCR 2020,” which set firm goals in achieving Academic Excellence, increasing Access, serving as a national exemplar for Diversity, and leveraging the power of a major research university to strengthen Engagement.
+OE seeks to strengthen our campus foundations so that we are able to achieve our ambitious goals.

 The concept of OE was first introduced to the campus through a speaker series which invited distinguished guests from other universities and organizations to share their own OE experiences and to reflect on the value of incorporating OE into their particular environments.
 These sessions began a season of exploration at UCR, a time of engaging stakeholders, researching best practices and asking incisive questions to determine what OE might look like here at UCR; how OE would fit into our own story.